jawwadzafar/web-cms-platform/README.md

 ✅ **Docker Support** for easy deployment
 ✅ **Production Configuration** with monitoring and security

-**Your System CMS is ready to power professional websites, blogs, and business applications!** 🚀
+**Your System CMS is ready to power professional websites, article platforms, and business applications!** 🚀